theZetrax/addissoft_mern/README.md

 # UserApp

 This is a simple MERN Stack project.
 This project has a backend api running on ExpressJS, NodeJS framework.
+Frontend is React using Redux for state management.

 # Instructions & Usage